 My mom’s muffled voice snapped out from under a pile of blankets: “What?!”

-My 10-year-old brother stepped in to explain that since we were now at home, and not in Key West, Santa would know where to find us.
+My 10-year-old brother stepped in to explain that since we were now at home, and not in Key West, Florida, Santa would know where to find us.
 My brothers were feeling better about our botched vacation already.